DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 ## Smart Assertions

-In end-to-end web testing, unpredictable factors (like network lag, processor speed, or memory bottlenecks in containers) can interfere with the assertions and produce inconsistent test results.
-Such tests are inconclusive (sometimes called 'flaky').

-TestCafe includes a [Smart Assertion Query Mechanism](../../guides/basic-guides/assert.md#smart-assertion-query-mechanism).
-This mechanism introduces wait time for all the assertions; if an assertion fails, it retries multiple times within a timeout.
-That reduces random impact and stabilizes the tests without performance trade-offs.

-The following example demonstrates a common mistake:
+If an assertion fails for any reason, TestCafe retries it multiple times within a predefined timeout.
+This [Smart Assertion Query Mechanism](../../guides/basic-guides/assert.md#smart-assertion-query-mechanism) mechanism helps minimize inconsistent test results (otherwise known as ‘flake’).
+Reasons for flaky tests may be network lag, memory bottlenecks, or other unpredictable factors.

+Make sure that your test code don’t interfere with the Smart Assertion mechanism.
+The following two examples show common issues.

 ```js
 import { Selector } from 'testcafe';